nlpxucan/WizardLM/WizardCoder/README.md

 ## Comparing WizardCoder with the Open-Source Models.

 The following table conducts a comprehensive comparison of our **WizardCoder** with other models on the HumanEval and MBPP benchmarks.
-We adhere to the approach outlined in previous studies by generating n samples for each problem to estimate the pass@1 score.
+We adhere to the approach outlined in previous studies by generating **20 samples** for each problem to estimate the pass@1 score.
 The findings clearly demonstrate that our **WizardCoder** exhibits a substantial performance advantage over all the open-source models.

 | Model            | HumanEval Pass@1 | MBPP Pass@1 |